Skip to main content

 • “Runs great for an early access game.”

-• “This game is so buggy most of my hours are waiting for the game to load properly or resetting because of bugs.”
+• “This game is so buggy that most of my hours are spent waiting for it to load properly or resetting because of bugs.”

 • optimization